sst/sst/www/docs/constructs/Topic.md

 _Type_ : `FunctionDefinition`

-A [`FunctionDefinition`](Function.md#functiondefinition) objects that'll be used to create the subscriber function for the topic.
+A [`FunctionDefinition`](Function.md#functiondefinition) object that'll be used to create the subscriber function for the topic.

 ### subscriberProps?